sitaramkm/microservices-demo-old/README.md

+**Modified to customize the demo.
+This project is originally developed by Google to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.

-# Hipster Shop: Cloud-Native Microservices Demo Application
+# Custom Book Store: Cloud-Native Microservices Demo Application

 This project contains a 10-tier microservices application.
-The application is a web-based e-commerce app called **“Hipster Shop”** where users can browse items, add them to the cart, and purchase them.
+The application is a web-based e-commerce app called **“Book Store”** where users can browse whitepapers, eBooks add them to the cart, and purchase them.

-**Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus**.
 This application works on any Kubernetes cluster (such as a local one), as well as Google Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.

-If you’re using this demo, please **★Star** this repository to show your interest!

-> 👓**Note to Googlers:** Please fill out the form at
-> [go/microservices-demo](http://go/microservices-demo) if you are using this
-> application.

 ## Screenshots